Neighbor Wants Me to Pay for Dog Trainer After Barking Issue - AITA?

 Comment from u/karaokequeen2000

 In situations involving barking dogs, it's crucial to consider community agreements and pet ownership responsibilities.
-A community psychologist explains that fostering a sense of shared responsibility among neighbors can significantly reduce conflicts.
+Fostering a sense of shared responsibility among neighbors can significantly reduce conflicts.

 This could include establishing a neighborhood pet policy that outlines expectations for pet behavior and noise levels.
 By creating a shared understanding, neighbors can work together to manage issues, ultimately leading to better relationships and a more harmonious living environment.